Side, Turkey: Decline

 Side began a steady decline from the 4th century on.
 Even defensive walls could not stop successive invasions of highlanders from the Taurus Mountains.
 During the 5th and 6th centuries, Side experienced a revival, and became the seat of the Bishopric of Eastern Pamphylia.
 Arab fleets, nevertheless, raided and burned Side during the 7th century, contributing to its decline.
 The combination of earthquakes, Christian zealots and Arab raids, left the site abandoned by the 10th century, its citizens having emigrated to nearby Attalia.

 In the 12th century, Side temporarily established itself once more as a large city.
 An inscription found on the site of the former ancient city shows a considerable Jewish population in early Byzantine times.
 However, Side was abandoned again after being sacked.
-Its population moved to Attalia, and Side became known as Eski Adalia 'Old Antalya' and was buried.
+Its population moved to Attaleia, and Side became known as Eski Adalia (Old Antalya) and was buried.

 Ecclesiastical history

 As capital of the Roman province of Pamphylia Prima, Side was ecclesiastically the metropolitan see.
 The earliest known bishop was Epidaurus, presiding at the Synod of Ancyra, 314.
-Others are John, fourth century; Eustathius, 381; Amphilochius, 426-458, who played an important part in the history of the time; Conon, 536; Peter, 553; John, 680-692; Mark, 879; Theodore, 1027-1028; Anthimus, present at the synod held at Constantinople in 1054; John, then counsellor to the Emperor Michael VII Ducas, presided at a council on the worship of images, 1082; Theodosius and his successor Nicetas, twelfth century.
+Others are John, fourth century; Eustathius, 381; Amphilochius, 426-458, who played an important part in the history of the time; Conon, 536; Peter, 553; John, 680-692; Mark, 879; Theodore, 1027-1028; Anthimus, present at the synod held at Constantinople in 1054; John, then counsellor to the Emperor Michael VII Doukas, presided at a council on the worship of images, 1082; Theodosius and his successor Nicetas, twelfth century.
 John, present at a synod at Constantinople in 1156.

+In 1315 Side assumed the administration of the neighboring metropolis of Syllaion and the archbishopric of Leontopolis, since all three churches were in decline due to Turkoman conquests:

+It has been a long time since there was a metropolitan in the metropolitanate of Side, and the reason is that the terrible [state of affairs] prevailed to such an extent, and the road leading there became unsafe as the result of the attacks of the foreign peoples.

-The Notitiae Episcopatuum continued to mention Side as a metropolis of Pamphylia until the thirteenth century.
-It does not appear in the "Notitia" of Andronicus III.
-In 1397 the diocese was united with that of Attalia; in 1400 the Metropolitan of Perge and Attalia was at the same time the administrator of Side.
+The Notitiae Episcopatuum continued to mention Side as a metropolis of Pamphylia until the 13th century.
+It does not appear in the "Notitiae" of Andronikos III Palaiologos.
+In 1369 Side temporarily assumed the administration of the metropolis of Rhodes and the Cyclades.
+In 1397, the diocese was united with that of Attaleia under the metropolitan Theophylact.
+The reason for the decision is thus given:

+Since Side was captured long ago, there has been a scarcity of the faithful and poverty of the ecclesiastical property.
+And because of these things it is not at all possible to ordain a legitimate metropolitan there.

+In 1400, Theophylact, who was the metropolitan of Attaleia-Perge and the administrator of Side, assumed the metropolitanates of Sougdaia and Phoulloi, because he was "forced to abandon his church in southern Asia Minor".
+Further records include the oppression of the church by the Turkomans, and the decline in the number of Christians.

 No longer a residential see, Side is today included in the Catholic Church's list of titular sees.